Fort Lauderdale Chemical and Physical Restraints Lawyers Advocating for Clients Injured by Nursing Home Abuse

 Schedule a consultation with a compassionate Fort Lauderdale nursing home abuse attorney today

 Filing a nursing home abuse lawsuit can be time consuming and complicated, suing the nursing home can be awkward and difficult even if they are responsible for your loved one’s injury.
 The skilled Fort Lauderdale nursing home abuse attorneys at the Yeboah Law Group are here to guide you through the challenges of pursuing compensation when you have been injured due to the negligence of nursing home staff.
-You are welcome to call us at 1-800-TELL-SAM or complete our contact form to schedule a free consultation right away.
+You are welcome to call us at 954-764-2338 or complete our contact form to schedule a free consultation right away.

 Se habla español.